AUT Undergraduate Scholarships

 (b) have either contributed at a high level to the University or community, or have proven financial hardship and achieve a minimum GPA of 6.5 (B+/A-) across a minimum of 120pts in the year of application; or

 (c) be recorded as having Māori or Pacific first ethnicity in ARION and achieve a minimum GPA of 5.0 (B) across a minimum of 120pts in the last completed year of study.

+GPA eligibility will be assessed by the Scholarships Office once semester results are final.
 Special consideration will be given to applicants who are making a significant contribution to the University or community.

 What conditions are attached to acceptance of this award?

 The award of this scholarship is conditional on the student enrolling in the second or subsequent year of the undergraduate degree programme.
 Scholars will enrol in no less than 120pts during the tenure of the scholarship.

 Application is through the AUT online scholarship portal from early October or early May each year.
 All documentation must be received by the closing date.

 • A one-page personal statement outlining the applicant’s academic goals and career aspirations.
 Applicants must state why they believe they merit the scholarship.
 If the applicant is applying under the category Māori and Pacific students must outline their cultural involvement.

 • The personal statement should also include an outline of recent leadership positions or responsibilities the applicant has held within the University or community.